RunestoneInteractive/thinkcspy/_sources/Studios/holiday.rst

 For the walkthrough in class, we will create a tip calculator.
 This will allow us to work with input and output, and type conversion functions.
 We'll also use comments to stub out our file before coding.

+The program should prompt the user for the subtotal for their meal, along with the tip percentage, and print out the calculated tip.

 .. activecode:: holiday_walkthrough

     #prompt the user for meal subtotal